 You can install PrivateEyePi from here

+You will surely need this home security system for your new home in a place like this.
 It is also possible to add home surveillance to the project by using a third party application called “motion” to operate the webcam.
 Motion is great because:

 ·it is free